enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/designpatterns/javascript-design-pattern-memento.md

 ## Memento

-- hold the state that want to be remembered
+- Holding the state that want to be remembered
-- provide methods for states, like:
+- Provide methods for states, like:
   - `getState()`
   - `setState()`